Vatican II's Document on Religious Liberty in Light of the defined traditions of the Church

 “Differing from other Councils, this one was not directly dogmatic, but disciplinary and pastoral.” --Pope Paul VI, August 6, 1975, General Audience.

 This has already been answered.
-We have seen that pastoral is just the way in which true doctrine is implemented, not a license to promulgate false doctrine or moral teaching.
+We have seen that pastoral is just the way in which true doctrine is implemented, not a license to promulgate false doctrine or false moral teaching.
 The above is a heterodox and nonsensical statement.
-What does "not directly dogmatic" mean, when two of the documents are called Dogmatic Constitutions, and all the rest engage doctrines of the Catholic Church by the subject matter they deal with.
+What does "not directly dogmatic" mean, when two of the documents are called Dogmatic Constitutions, and all the rest of the documents engage doctrines of the Catholic Church through the subject matter which those documents deal with.

 Again: “But when they justify even contradictions, what is it that they will refuse to justify?”
 Pope St. Pius X in the Encyclical against Modernism